Tour of Oscos

 - Return by Train Return by Train: No

-The route starts in Santalla following the local AS-362 road in the direction of Samartín, a stretch in good condition that passes through some villages such as Martul, a magnificent example of traditional architecture, and the beautiful enclave of the hermitage of San Juan Degollado and Tejo de Martul, a church field that is well worth a visit.
-From here the route runs placidly to Samartín, where you can visit the surroundings of the parish church built in the style of the area with masonry and slate.
+The route starts in Santalla, following the AS-362 local road towards Samartín, This section of the route is in good condition and passes through several villages, including Martul – a magnificent example of traditional architecture – and the beautiful setting of the San Juan Degollado and Tejo de Martul chapel, a churchyard well worth a visit.
+From here, the route winds gently on to Samartín, where you can explore the surroundings of the parish church, built in the local style using masonry and slate.

-At Samartín we take a detour to change valley and, along a local road, almost an asphalted track, visit some small hamlets such as Deilán, Vilamañe and Louxedo.
-Continuing along the track, you reach a crossroads that offers two options, either continue straight on along the asphalt until you reach the AS-11 regional road to descend to Vilanova, or take the unpaved track on the right.
-This track is made of compacted gravel in good condition and provides optional access to the Pena Tascón Mine, and descends to the hamlet of A Ovellariza, also ending in Vilanova.
+In Samartín, take a turn-off to cross into another valley and, via a local road – almost a tarmac track – visit some small hamlets such as Deilán, Vilamañe and Louxedo.
+Continuing along the track, you’ll reach a junction offering two options: carry on straight ahead on the tarmac until you reach the AS-11 regional road to descend to Vilanova, or take the unpaved track to the right.
+This track is made of compacted gravel in good condition and offers an optional route to the Pena Tascón Mine; it descends to the hamlet of A Ovellariza before also ending in Vilanova.

-At Vilanova, the route continues along the AS-11, leaving it quickly at a junction on the left that leads over the hill past Folgueirarrubia and Bustapena, and later rejoins the AS-11 again, reaching the Alto de La Garganta.
-At this point, once again, we leave the main road to take a local road on the right as soon as we start the descent.
-The asphalt on this road is in rather poor condition, and it is also very bumpy.
-But the surroundings are beautiful and the views are magnificent, both towards the sea and towards Los Oscos.
-The section improves as the route approaches the pass of El Couso, and from there it continues along asphalted tracks in good condition until it reaches Millarado, where it crosses the AS-11 local road and continues along another asphalted track which, after crossing the Carballeira de Millarado, reaches Santalla.
+In Vilanova, continue along the AS-11, leaving it shortly afterwards at a junction on the left which takes you over the hill via Folgueirarrubia and Bustapena; further on, it rejoins the AS-11 and reaches the Alto de La Garganta.
+At this point, once again, you leave the main road and, as soon as the descent begins, take a local road on the right.
+This road is in a rather poor state of repair and is also very potholed.
+However, the surroundings are beautiful and offer magnificent views both towards the sea and towards Los Oscos.
+The stretch improves as the route approaches the El Couso pass and, from there, you continue along tarmac tracks in good condition until you reach Millarado, where you cross the AS-11 regional road and carry on along another tarmac track which, after passing through Carballeira de Millarado, leads to Santalla.